survivejs/react-book/manuscript/05_implementing_notes.md

 # Implementing a Basic Note App

 Given we have a nice development setup now, we can actually get some work done.
 Our goal here is to end up with a crude Note List with basic manipulation operations.
-Hit `npm start`.
-It's time to start developing.
+We will start by doing things the hard way.
+We will grow our application from scratch and get into some trouble.
+After that you should understand better why architecture models such as Flux are needed.

 ## Extending Note